 L1Topo is fed with real-time data arriving from calorimeter trigger processor modules and the muon trigger system.
 The data are received on opto-fibre bundles from the back of the ATCA shelf.
 The optical fibres are fed into opto-electrical converters and the electrical data stream is routed into FPGA processors, two per L1Topo module.
 On the FPGAs the real-time data are received, de-serialized, subjected to error checks and error handling, and fed into algorithm processor blocks, where physics information is extracted and data from individual sub-detectors are correlated, so as to derive trigger information on which the Central Trigger Processor(CTP) will depended

-Input Data Granularity
+Input Data

-The granularity of the data sent from the electromagnetic calorimeters to the eFEX, for one trigger tower of 0.1×0.1 (, ).

-Data SharingL1Topo.
-The data from the range 2.5is also used to identifyenergy deposits from, which are larger than the windows used by the identification algorithms on the eFEX systemCombining the data from allL1TopoOutput Bandwidth
+Algorithms

+Data Sharing

+Output

-The real-time output data of the eFEX L1Topo are transmitted to the L1Topo system.
-This system comprises multiple, identical modules, and the eFEX L1Topo is assumed to transmit the same data to each module.
-Furthermore, each L1Topo module houses two FPGAs, and, ideally, the eFEX L1Toposhould transmit the same data to each L1Topo FPGA, to maximise the flexibility and minimise the latency of L1Topo.
+The real-time output data of the L1Topo are transmitted to the L1Topo system.
+This system comprises multiple, identical modules, and the L1Topo is assumed to transmit the same data to each module. is spare.

-Due to bandwidth constraints at the L1Topo input, the real-time output of the eFEX L1Topomust be carried on a maximum of two fourfibres per L1Topo FPGA.
-The exact format of the eFEX L1TopoTOBs is yet to be defined, but they are estimated to be approximate 30 bits in size.
-If each L1Topo FPGA must receive its own copy of the eFEX L1Topodata, using two fourfibres at 6.4 Gb/s, with 8b/10b encoding, this means no more than eight 24TOBs can be output from an eFEX L1Topo modulein any bunch crossing.
-Studies are underway to confirm that this is sufficient, but preliminary results suggest that it is not.

-There are two options for increasing the real-time output bandwidth of the L1Topo.
-First, the link speed could be increased beyond 6.4 Gb/s.
-Second, the requirement to transmit a copy of the data to each L1Topo FPGA could be dropped, allowing the eFEX L1Topoto transmit its data on 4 eightfibres to each L1Topo module.
-(In this scenario, data is transferred between FPGAs on L1Topo.)
-This option also requires additional parallel links running between the Processor FPGAs and the Merger FPGA.These options are under study.

-The eFEX L1Topohas upwards of 40 fibre outputs, allowing copies of the output data to be provided to up to 1810 L1Topo FPGAs (on two fourfibres each), or nine 5L1Topo modules (on four eightfibres each).
-Presently, it is not foreseen that there will be more than four L1Topo modules used in L1Calo.
-The extra output capacity of the eFEX L1Topois spare.

 Error Handling

-The data received by the eFEX L1Topo from the ECAL and HCAL are accompanied by a CRC code.
-This is checked in the processing Processor FPGAs, immediately after the data are converted from serial, multi-Gb/s streams into parallel data.
+The data received by the L1Topo from the Calorimeters are accompanied by a CRC code.
+This is checked in the Processor FPGAs, immediately after the data are converted from serial, multi-Gb/s streams into parallel data.
 If an error is detected, the following actions are performed:

-All data to which a detected error pertains are suppressed (i.e. set to zero).
+All data to which a detected error pertains are suppressed (i.e. set to zero) on the real-time path.
+They are passed to the readout path as received.

 The Error Check Result for the current clock cycle is formed from the ‘OR’ of all error checks for the current bunch crossing.